t33dev/te-eleventy-netlifyCMS/pages/about.md

 <section class="aboutMe">
     <img src="/images/TarynOnline-8338(1).jpg" alt="Photo of Taryn with her two samoyed dogs" class="aboutImage"/>
     <h2>About me</h2>
-    <p>Just a person who loves learning, creating, reading, and most important of all: my two Samoyed dogs!</p>
+    <p>Just a person who loves learning, creating, reading, and most important of all: my Samoyed dog!</p>
     <p>I'm currently working as a software engineer, but I was previously a pastry chef specialising in handmade confectionery! 👩🏻‍🍳</p>
     <p></p>
 </section>